oayres/react-ssr/README.md

 ## Caveat

-Here's an edge case, but I'd rather put it here for you now incase it helps.
+This is an edge case, but I'd rather put it here for you now incase it helps.
 Your React components _must_ export default a variable (and it should ideally have a unique name - so it can safely stash its data without clashing with other components), which could be the class, or the class wrapped in higher order components if you don't use decorators, here's some scenarios:

 ```jsx
 @myDecorator